 Students often tell us themselves: they communicate with their tutor, subject teachers, Learning Leader or speak to a member of Wellbeing Team about their concerns.
 We assess all students strategically during the academic year to determine their progress throughout their Learning Journey.
 In addition, the progress data sheets are generated every term for Key Stage 3 (Years 7-9) students and half-termly for Key Stage 4 (Years 10-11) students.
-Apart from their current progress, the sheet tracks their behaviour for learning (BfL) codes that are ranked 3-1 (3 being exceptional learning behaviour and 1 indicating the student is unlikely to meet their target and is falling behind) against their aspirational targets.
-Students are informed during the year about their BfL scores and the classroom based staff can use this information to support the students further.
+Apart from their current progress, positive behaviour is also monitored through the Class Chart programme that is available to parents and students.
 All classroom based staff also have their own class data sheets where they plot interventions and support for individual students based on the assessment results and the progress data sheets.
 In addition, learning walks carried out by members of the Leadership Team, SEND Team, Raising Standards Team (RST) with the teaching staff provide opportunities to celebrate progress and achievement and also identify support.
 Students often participate in small group or one to one discussions about their learning with adults to gather feedback and identify the achievements or support needed.
 Work sampling takes place to understand how students learn and to evaluate how the students are progressing.
 Checklists for different developmental or behavioural conditions are developed to monitor the barriers to learning and provide supporting evidence when talking to parents, carers and other specialists where relevant.
 Periodical reading tests help us to review students' developments in cognition and literacy comprehension in order to deploy additional literacy interventions and exam concession testing.